GirishMahabir/Email-Automation/README.md

 - Try send yourself an email to test the look.

 ### On Windows:
-#### Easy Way:
-Step 1: Download executable file. (automail.exe)

-Step 2: Run and give admin privilege.
-(For easy excel access install in same folder where your excel sheet is saved.)

-Step 3: Browse to the folder and run the automail.exe script.

-###### Now Follow on to the prompt section.

-#### Challenge:
 Step 1: Open Microsoft store and install python 3.7 or above.

 Step 2: Open PowerShell and type these commands below.